AhahaJade/AhahaJade.github.io/content/_index.md

         Quickly discover relevant content by [filtering publications](./publication/).
         {{% /callout %}}
         {{% callout note %}}
         I aspire to approach my work in a <strong>systematic manner</strong> within this field.
-Each problem pertaining to my first-authored work has filled me with <strong>great excitement</strong> over a certain period of time.
+Each work has filled me with <strong>great excitement</strong> over a certain period of time.
 I have provided a brief comment for each publication I contributed to.
         {{% /callout %}}
       filters:
         folders:
           - publication
         exclude_featured: false
+        tag: ""
     design:
       columns: '2'
       view: citation